 Freeze a plastic bottle filled with water and keep it by your bed at night.
 This will allow you to cool down without having to get up and fish through the fridge for a refreshment.

-Benefit from spending time in a cool pool (lower than 85 degrees Fahrenheit).
+Benefit from spending time in a cool pool (with a temperature lower than 85°F).
 Keeping water temperature low will give you a chance to swim or do water exercises without worrying about increasing your core temperature too much in a warm pool.

 For added cooling power, keep your swimsuit on after you leave the pool.
 A wet bathing suit helps keep your temperature low when you’re out of the water.